bitkarrot/NIP98-js-client/README.md

   - show content from remote site on current client
   - redirect to another site with auth
   - returns a jwt token, to allow remote http site auth.

+Note: the relays are not used in the example but is extra code that can be reused for testing other options.